Violet

 Violet uses the "long term bean persistence" feature of JDK 1.4.
 The file format happens to be XML, but it is not very suitable for interchange of information with other programs.

-Not much, unfortunately.
-This chapter from my Design & Patterns book contains some useful information.
+Read the book chapter in “Architecture of Open-Source Applications”.
+This chapter from my Design & Patterns book contains some additional information.